msssm/project_template/README.md

 1. Pick a random vertex i with opinion g_i.
 2. If k_i=0, do nothing.
 3. Otherwise, with probability F randomly select one of the edges of i and connect it to another vertex randomly chosen, having the same opinion g_j.
-4. Otherwise, with probability 1-F randomly select one of the neighboring vertices j and change g_i to g_j
+4. Otherwise, with probability 1-F randomly select one of the neighboring vertices j and change g_i to g_j.

 Here the third step corresponds to the mechanism in the network of an individual reconnecting to like-minded individuals, whereas the fourth step to that of an individual adapting his/her opinion to his/her neighborhood.